 Market Street Brewing Company (or MSBC as it is labeled outside) was another restaurant on Market Street that I passed often but didn’t get to visit.
 The restaurant offers a number of beers with 6 being brewed in-house.
 For a different view of the city, Market Street Brewing Company has a rooftop bar and Biergarten.
 They also have a Mug Club for regulars to enjoy discounted beers after paying an annual fee.

-I hope these 10 places to eat in Corning was helpful for your trip planning to Finger Lakes Wine Country.
-For more information about shopping and events held in the Gaffer District, visit their official website.
+I hope my sharing these Corning NY restaurants was helpful for your trip planning to the Finger Lakes Wine Country.
+For more suggestions of restaurants in Corning, NY, or information about shopping and events held in the Gaffer District, visit their official website.